Uver999/MonkeyType-Themes/README.md

 - Click the extension in your address bar.

-- Click "Write style for: monkeytype.com".
+- Click "Write style for: monkeytype.com" (not "monkeytype.com/this_URL").

-- Copy/paste the css from the .txt file in the theme folder.
+- Copy/paste the code from the css.txt file (in the theme folder of your choosing) in between the brackets after "@-moz-document domain("monkeytype.com")".

 - Name and save the theme and check that it is working on MonkeyType (you may need to reload MonkeyType if you do not have **live preview** enabled).

-- Use the MonkeyType custom theme link in whatever theme folder you chose or create your own if you prefer to theme the actual text.
+- Use the MonkeyType custom theme link in whatever theme folder you chose to theme the actual text or create your own if you prefer.

 That's it!
-Feel free to edit them however you please and enjoy!
+Feel free to edit these however you please and enjoy!